Want the power and scale of AWS or Google Cloud, but without the technical challenges? Enter Cloudways.

 4. Support and Security

-While the free virtual assistant is nice, there are bound to be issues CloudwaysBot can't resolve.
+While the free virtual assistant is nice, there are bound to be issued CloudwaysBot can't resolve.
 If you have a bigger question to solve, don't fret.
 Cloudways has you covered with 24/7 customer support.
 You'll quickly be connected with a tech-savvy individual who can guide you through the problem or put you in touch with someone who can remedy the issue.

 Site security alerts are automated.
 Likewise, the data backup system makes it easy to restore a site that's compromised.
 That's important because WordPress sites, due to their wide use across the web, are very popular targets for hackers.
 If an attack is launched against your site, Cloudways has automated systems that are designed to respond to the situation and notify you.